Troubleshooting

 This "self-diagnose" report of the node can be useful to make sure that some essential indicators have the correct values:

-should show the correct public IP & port and the TCP port should be open when checking this IP with a port checker (they have been rendered anonymous for the purpose of this page)peers
+p2p_listen_addressesshould show the correct public IP & port and the TCP port should be open when checking this IP with a port checker (they have been rendered anonymous for the purpose of this page)peersshould be at least 15 for operators with more than 100 validatorsinbound_connsshould be at least 20% of the peers (though not an exact number, this is a good indication of healthy connections from the node)

 Below, an example of the same report, from a node in bad state: